WINS50: The impact of large-scale wind energy on the atmosphere

 WINS50 Activities

-The computational capabilities of Whiffle's high-resolution turbine-resolving weather model GRASP will be extended to allow for simulations for the entire Dutch North Sea.
-GRASP will be run for one year with the currently installed wind power capacity and for one year with the 2050 capacity.
+The computational capabilities of Whiffle's high-resolution turbine-resolving weather model ASPIRE have been extended to allow for simulations for the entire Dutch North Sea.
+With this newly developed model, a present-day and a future capacity scenario have been simulated with unprecedented detail.

 WINS50 Research